 A 2011 study found that pet toys are among the top 10 dirtiest things in the average household.

-Saliva, food and general muck can build up on toys over time.
+Saliva, food and general muck can build up on dog toys over time.
 As well as being a reservoir for pungent odors, the resulting bacteria can be a health hazard.

 Make sure the toys are dry before being stuffed in a toy box.
 If they’re stored when damp, mold may start to form.

 Note: Dog bowls are even dirtier than toys, so make sure you clean them regularly.
-Drinking or eating from a bowl that’s filled with bacteria could cause your dog to suffer from acne around the mouth and lead to stomach upsets.
+Drinking or eating from a bowl filled with bacteria could cause your dog to suffer from acne around the mouth and lead to stomach upsets.

 A powerful pet vacuum is nearly always a good investment, especially if you have a dog that sheds a lot.
 These have stronger suction and brushes designed to lift dog hair more effectively.
 Many also come with pet tools for tackling sofas and other awkward locations.